Submissions open again 15 July 2021

 Improbable Press today, right now, wants your romantic or erotic novel, short story, or graphic novel.
 We're a genre press and that means we want adventures, mysteries, contemporary supernatural, and some sci-fi/fantasy tales* (think Black Mirror-esque), about characters who have, for too long, been footnotes in another person's story.

 So pitch us your story headed up by a female-identifying person, or disabled, LGBTQIA, neurodiverse, black, Asian, and Indigenous people — in short, tell us tales of people who as much as anyone can and do have adventures, romance, joy, and sorrow.
 Maybe your protagonists are two robots and a human, a black disabled person and a pansexual ghost, a trans white woman and a straight Indigenous man.
-Whomever they are we want to know their story but know this—it must be one about hope (so a rabid, post-apocalyptic world isn't our thing).
+Whomever they are we want to know their story but know this—it must be one about hope.
+What are we not looking for?
+Horror/rape, hard sci-fi, sword & sorcery, or traditional romance.

 Send us your best ideas.
 Make us want to publish your work.
 You can do that three ways.